 There have been a lot of speculations surrounding the release of the Raspberry Pi 5.
 Many users expect it to fix the problems of the Pi 4, and some expect new additions.
 There is little to go on at the moment, but users have been vocal about what they want from the latest Raspberry Pi lineup.

 They may not get everything they want, but the developers will want to eradicate some of the users’ common complaints.
-With that said, here are some things you should expect from Raspberry Pi 5:
+With that said, here are some things you should expect based on Raspberry Pi 5 rumored specs:

 Another staple with the Raspberry Pi board is the storage.
-The current versions are equipped with SDHC MicroSD.
+The current versions come with SDHC MicroSD.
 This storage has its pros, including easy backup and restoration.
 However, the cons (like the high risk of damage and theft) make many users wish the Pi 5 would have built-in storage.

 The advantages of built-in storage such as eMMC include better read and write speeds which is enticing to many users.
 However, the downside is that it will increase the cost of the board and ruin the concept of Raspberry Pis being cheap.
 Still, some believe that the developers can find a compromise and introduce stronger storage with Pi 5.

-Users expect the bugs with the current ports to be fixed in Raspberry Pi 5.
+Users expect fixes for the bugs with the current ports in Raspberry Pi 5.
 For example, the USB-C power issues have been the subject of many complaints.
-However, with the revision made on the Pi 4, the developers can hopefully take a step further to make Pi 5 completely free of these problems.
+However, with the revision made on the Pi 4, the developers can hopefully take a step further to make Raspberry Pi 5 completely free of these problems.